What do Louis XII, an Italian nobleman, and almond pastry cream have in common?

-- Bake the tart in oven 30 minutes or until the edge of the crust is golden, and the filling is golden and puffed.
+- Bake the tart in the oven for 30 minutes or until the edge of the crust is golden, and the filling is golden and puffed.

 Instructions for the Glaze

 - While the filled tart is baking, place preserves and 2 tablespoons of the reserved orange juice in a small saucepan.
-Bring to simmer over low heat until preserves melt.
+Bring to a simmer over low heat until the preserves melt.
 Remove from heat.
 Strain melted preserves through a fine-mesh sieve to remove any bits of fruit that remain; set aside.

-- When the tart has finished baking, pour glaze over hot filling.
-Use a pastry brush to evenly distribute glaze over tart.
+- When the tart has finished baking, pour the glaze over the hot filling.
+Use a pastry brush to evenly distribute the glaze over the tart.
 Allow the tart to cool completely, about 2 hours.

 © 2017 Linda Lum